MDsniper/OneButtonPrompt/README.md

 ## Deployment with Coolify

-This project is configured for deployment with [Coolify](https://coolify.io) using Nixpacks buildpack.
+This project can be deployed with [Coolify](https://coolify.io) using either Dockerfile or Nixpacks.

 ### Prerequisites

 - Coolify instance running
 - GitHub repository connected to Coolify

-### Quick Deploy
+### Quick Deploy (Recommended - Dockerfile)

 1. Fork or clone this repository to your GitHub account
 2. In Coolify, create a new application
 3. Select "GitHub" as the source
 4. Choose this repository
+5. In Build Pack settings, select "Dockerfile"
+6. Set Dockerfile path to: `./Dockerfile.coolify`
+7. Deploy!

+### Alternative: Nixpacks Deploy

-5. Coolify will automatically detect the `nixpacks.toml` configuration
+1. Use the included `nixpacks.toml` configuration
+2. Coolify will auto-detect Nixpacks buildpack
-6. Deploy!
+3. Deploy!

 ### Environment Variables